tlevine/nprm/readme.md

     Given that R is not JavaScript, it doesn't necessarily make sense to implement this, but it might make sense to add more of the features (probably version [1.1.1](http://wiki.commonjs.org/wiki/Modules/1.1.1) though).

+## Things to package with nprm

+* Anything that people host on arbitrary websites and load with `source`
+* My own data music and data gastronomification functions, like `geom_taco`
+* Small helper snippets that people copy around to their different projects